Two women sitting and talking with hand gestures, in a bright room with sunlight streaming in through large windows.

 • “Refresh all” or “Change the subject” using the buttons in the bottom left.

-• If the suggestions get off track, use the X in the upper righthand corner to exit the app and start over.
+• If the suggestions get off track, “Clear chat” or use the X in the upper righthand corner to exit the app and start over.

 • If the text on the cards is too long, too short, too boring, or not varied enough, tell it to change its responses.
 Experiment with it, and have fun!